kuroducky/CZ3002Assignment2/README.md

 Ensure that the bin files for MySQL and Maven are added to your environment variables

-As of this version, the current version for Maven is "2.5.25" As of this version, the current version for MySQL is "8.0.22"
+As of this version, the current version for Maven and MySQL is "2.5.25" and "8.0.22" respectively.

 ## 3. Run MySQL Database Creation Script